dbarrerap/cryptozombie-lessons/en/3/02-ownable.md

 So the `Ownable` contract basically does the following:

-1. When a contract is created, its constructor sets the `owner` to `msg.sender` (the person who deployed it)
+1. When a contract is created, its constructor sets the `owner` to `initialOwner` (the person who deployed it)

 2. It adds an `onlyOwner` modifier, which can restrict access to certain functions to only the `owner`